BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I removed the unnecessary columns and renamed some columns to standartize both datasets.
 I also did some easy exercises to review basic concepts of Python like lists.

 **Thoughts:** 1/4 of way passed, the time runs so fast!

+### Day 26: April 1, 2020

+**Today's Progress**: Today I continued to clean the datasets.
+Had to use some regex to extract some data, but didn't find out how to assign the data back to pandas `DataFrame`.

+**Thoughts:** I slowly proceed, learning a lot of new things.
+Surely the hardest task is to search for the information I need.